akaAgar/the-universal-mission-for-dcs-world/README.md

     - Mission now autostarts (if it wasn't started yet) when all players have taken off
   - Quality of life/minor tweaks
     - Increased AWACS aircraft spawn altitude
-    - Target coordinates radio message displayed for a longer time so players have the time to write them down or enter them in their flight computer
+    - Target coordinates radio message displayed for a longer time so players have time to write them down or enter them in their flight computer
 - **0.2.250729** (07/29/2025)
   - **MAJOR CHANGE:** Added all new wingman system
     - Far for perfect but a lot better than DCS's default wingmen